OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/14 September 2002.md

 - Carissa prompted to contemplate personal experiences in relaxed states for insight into **abductions**
 - Terms "**projection**" and "**reflection**" used to encourage introspection
 - **Hypnosis** suggested as a helpful probing method
-- Monitoring and programming signals can result in **ear ringing**; tracking patterns can aid in personal coding
 - Ear ringing may signal subliminal warnings picked up by neural processes

 ---